nus-cs2113-AY2122S1/ip/docs/README.md

 ### Find task

-Find tasks with which includes provided substring.
+Find tasks with which includes the provided substring.

 ### Mark done

-Mark the task as completed
+Mark the task as complete.

 ### List

-List all the tasks
+List all the tasks.

 ## Usage

 ### `todo` - Add a todo.

-Add a todo for duke to track
+Add a todo for duke to track.

 Example of usage: